8th Grade Homeroom Classroom Expectations

 8th grade is about faith-based servant leadership.
 8th grade students will learn effective leadership skills as they take the lead in whole-school activities throughout the year, including liturgies and prayer services as well as "faith families" (K-7 grade students in small groups).

-Grading: During Distance Learning, students will be assessed using Google Classroom and other forms of technology and traditional methods.
-Students will receive feedback and grades online (primarily through Google Classroom), in addition to the traditional manner.
+Grading: Students will be assessed using Google Classroom and other forms of technology and traditional methods.
+Students will receive feedback and grades online (primarily through Google Classroom and PowerSchool), in addition to the traditional manner.

 Literature: Mr. Vince Silvestri [email protected]